garybgenett/gary-os/README.md

 work quite well, overall.
 There are a few options for using them:

   1. Write directly to CD/DVD or USB media, each install or upgrade
-  2. Use a bootloader, like Grub, which supports booting ISO images
+  2. Use a bootloader, like GRUB, which supports booting ISO images
   3. Extract the ISO contents to USB media, and configure everything manually

 They do pose some challenges, however: